History of Jake Tapper in Timeline

 Jake Tapper

 Jake Tapper is a prominent American journalist currently serving as the lead Washington anchor for CNN.
-He hosts "The Lead with Jake Tapper," a weekday news program, and co-hosts "State of the Union," a Sunday morning public affairs show.
-His role involves covering significant political events and interviewing key figures, solidifying his position as a major voice in American political journalism.
+He hosts 'The Lead with Jake Tapper' on weekdays and co-hosts the Sunday morning public affairs program 'State of the Union.'
+He is a well-known figure in American journalism and political commentary.

-In 1991, Jake Tapper graduated from Dartmouth College Phi Beta Kappa and magna cum laude with a B.A. in history, modified by Visual Studies.
+In 1991, Jake Tapper graduated from Dartmouth College with a B.A. in History modified by Visual Studies, earning Phi Beta Kappa and magna cum laude honors.

 1994: Capitol Hell comic strip in Roll Call